allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Select the AF Model Forecast tab.

 2. At the bottom of the page, select New Account.
 Select the Period, BA, MDS, and PEC for the account you want to forecast.
 PEX will default an account name for you.
 If you prefer a different name enter it.
 Enter a version name, e.g., A, 1, or With CSAR.
 Click Save.

 3. In the Force Structure grid, enter the number of your Primary Authorized Aircraft \(PAA\) and Crew Ratio by quarter.
 If you enter the value for the first quarter and then click off the line, PEX will helpfully copy that value to the remaining quarters.
 You can change them individually if necessary.
 Using these values, PEX will calculate the number of API-1 crews your unit is authorized.

 4. In the Calculations grid, right-click on the Force Support line and select Edit.
 In the Edit Crew Requirements dialog, in the \# Events field, enter the number of Force Support sorties you expect and in the Event Dur field, enter the average sortie duration of those Force Support sorties.

-A. CAF Model.
+    1. CAF Model.
 In the Calculations grid, right-click in the grid and select Add.
 In the Edit Crew Requirements dialog, select the Standard button.
 Select the API, Training Level, and Experience Level of one type of crewmember, e.g., 1, CMR, Experienced.
 For that type of crewmember, enter how many you have in \# Crew, the Event that drives their requirement \(e.g., RAP Sortie\), the number of those events they are required in \# Events, and the average duration of that event in Event Dur.
 Click OK.
 Repeat this step for every different type of crewmember that drives requirements.

-B. MAF Model.
+    2. MAF Model.
 In the Calculations grid, right-click in the grid and select Add.
 In the Edit Crew Requirements dialog, select the Additional button.
-Enter one type of crewmember, e.g., AC

-Experienced.
-For that type of crewmember, enter how many you have in \# Crew, the Event that drives their requirement \(e.g., Initial Takeoff\), the number of those events they are required in \#

-Events, and the average duration of that event in Event Dur.
+Enter one type of crewmember, e.g., AC Experienced.
+For that type of crewmember, enter how many you have in \# Crew, the Event that drives their requirement \(e.g., Initial Takeoff\), the number of those events they are required in \#Events, and the average duration of that event in Event Dur.
 Click OK.
 Repeat this step for every different type of crewmember/event combination that drives requirements.

 5. For additional crew requirements \(e.g., CSAR Exp Sorties, In-Unit AC Upgrades\), in the Calculations grid, right-click in the grid and select Add.
 In the Edit Crew Requirements dialog, select the Additional button.
 Enter one type of crewmember, e.g., CSAR Exp.
 For that type of crewmember, enter how many you have in \# Crew, the Event that drives their requirement \(e.g., CSAR Sortie\), the number of those events they are required in \# Events, and the average duration of that event in Event Dur.
 Click OK.
 Repeat this step for every different type of crewmember/event combination.

 6. In the Summary grid, PEX calculates the number of sorties and hours required for this account based on the values you entered.
-These hours would be your requested Al ocated hours.
+These hours would be your requested Allocated hours.

 Flying Hours, Quick Setup